 Nowadays a wide range of day-to-day operations in organizations all over the globe rely on applications and software heavily.
-In terms of consequences we cannot take it for granted that the software is running smoothly.
-Along with a heavy impact of disruption on company’s ability to be engaged in some core activities, dysfunctional or flawed software may just as well lead to security breaches.
+In terms of consequences, we cannot take it for granted that the software is running smoothly.
+Along with a heavy impact of disruption on company’s ability to be engaged in some core activities, the dysfunctional or flawed software may just as well lead to security breaches.

 The relationship between information security and software testing is enduring.
 Chances for security breaches without stable, quality software increase remarkably.
-That’s why software testing is viewed as a crucial part in the cycle of software development and updates.
+That’s why software testing is viewed as a crucial part of the cycle of software development and updates.

 There have been several approaches used by companies to test software with a gradual change from one to another.

 One of them is to perform all the testing in house.
 It has many benefits including that the company exercises the process control.
 But from the economic point of view, it’s hard for some companies to hire a full team of committed software testers, mostly during high demand periods.
 The alternative to this issue is hiring an independent testing company or some freelance contractors to do the testing part at the client company’s office independently or together with their own testers.